Cipherous-Node/Wolsey-forum-like-button-fix/README.md

 The script will automatically activate and keep your layout perfect on autopilot!

 License
 This project is licensed under the MIT License - see the LICENSE file for details.
-Created with hard work and pixel-tweaking by Seyon.
+Created with hard work and pixel-tweaking by Seyon Or goose as you might call me there.